 Must be memory-saving because of streaming modes from fast digitizers.

 After analyzing possibilities it was decided to use combination of two files.
-First, the binary data are stored in the Matlab MAT version 4 format.
+First, the raw binary data are stored in the Matlab MAT version 4 format.
 Second, the header will be stored as text file in INFO format.

 Organization of the files in the measurement folder is following:

-Binary data format
+Raw Binary Data Format

-This is very primitive and easy to handle format having following file structure:
+MAT-v4 file format is very primitive and easy to handle format having following file structure: